Cory Joseph

 Southeast Notes: Joseph, Daniels, Wizards, Hornets

-Well-traveled Magic veteran guard Cory Joseph is evolving into a key locker room presence for a rising young Orlando squad, writes Jason Beede of The Orlando Sentinel.
+Well-traveled Magic veteran guard Cory Joseph is becoming a valuable locker room presence for a rising young Orlando squad in his first season with the team, writes Jason Beede of The Orlando Sentinel.

-Rookie forward Tristan Da Silva, the No. 18 pick in this summer’s draft, sang Joseph’s praises.
+Rookie forward Tristan Da Silva, the No. 18 pick in this summer’s draft, sang the point guard’s praises.

 “He’s a great leader for this team, even though he’s not on the court as much,” Da Silva said.
 “He still has a huge impact on this team.”